gear

 Jubilee Marshall® Silver Jubilee 2555

-A 1987 amp commemorating Jim Marshall’s 25th year in the business.
-With its tastefully tweaked EQ, three-mode preamp, and EL34 power tubes, it became a go-to for Slash, Alex Lifeson, and Joe Bonamassa.
+A 1987, 25th anniversary amp.
+With its tweaked EQ, three-mode preamp, and EL34 power, it became a go-to for Slash, Alex Lifeson, and Joe Bonamassa.

 Friedman DS-40 and BE-100 Friedman Dirty Shirley DS-40 and BE-100